SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 DATA(carrid) = ref_carr->carrid.
 ref_carr->carrid = 'UA'.

-"This syntax also works but it is less "comfortable". ref_carr->*-carrname = 'United Airlines'.
+"This longer syntax with the dereferencing operator also works. ref_carr->*-carrname = 'United Airlines'.

 "Checking if a data reference variable can be dereferenced.